-The ENSO Tracker is based upon a comprehensive analysis by Bureau climatologists, including the survey of eight international climate models which monitor changing ocean temperatures over the central and eastern tropical Pacific Ocean.
+The ENSO Outlook is based upon a comprehensive analysis by Bureau climatologists, including the survey of eight international climate models which predict changes in ocean temperatures in the central and eastern tropical Pacific Ocean.

-If some oceanic or atmospheric indicators are showing values indicative of the early stages of an El Niño event, which in the past have gone on to exceed El Niño thresholds about 50% of the time, an El Niño WATCH is issued.
-This means there is a 50% chance that an El Niño will develop—usually in the winter to early spring months.
-There is also a 50% chance, however, that these early signals are just shorter-term fluctuations, and the system will remain in a neutral state.
+If some oceanic or atmospheric indicators are showing values indicative of the early stages of an El Niño event, which in the past have gone on to exceed El Niño thresholds about 50 per cent of the time, an El Niño WATCH is issued.
+This means there is a 50 per cent chance that an El Niño will develop—usually in the winter to early spring months.
+There is also a 50 per cent chance, however, that these early signals are just shorter-term fluctuations, and the system will remain in a neutral state.

 If these early El Niño signals continue to strengthen, and other indicators start to shift towards El Niño thresholds, an El Niño ALERT will be issued.
-In this stage, there is a 70% chance that the system will go on to develop into an El Niño—although there remains a 30% chance that conditions will remain neutral.
+In this stage, there is a 70 per cent chance that the system will go on to develop into an El Niño—although there remains a 30 per cent chance that conditions will stay neutral.

-ENSO Tracker indicating an El Niño WATCH (left) and El Niño ALERT (right)
+Diagram: ENSO Outlook indicating an El Niño WATCH (left) and El Niño ALERT (right)

-Finally, when the system is fully coupled (both the atmosphere and ocean are reinforcing the El Niño state), an EL NIÑO, the final stage of the ENSO Tracker, will be declared.
+Finally, when the system is fully coupled (both the atmosphere and ocean are reinforcing the El Niño state), an EL NIÑO, the final stage of the ENSO Outlook, will be declared.

-When Bureau of Meteorology climatologists deem that the El Niño has broken down and is no longer likely to impact upon Australian rainfall and temperature patterns, the ENSO Tracker will be returned to NEUTRAL.
+When our climatologists deem that the El Niño has broken down and is no longer likely to impact upon Australian rainfall and temperature patterns, the ENSO Outlook will be returned to INACTIVE.

-ENSO Tracker indicating an El Niño event (left) and no impact with NEUTRAL (right)
+Diagram: ENSO Outlook indicating an El Niño event (left) and no impact with INACTIVE (right)

-The ENSO Tracker provides a simple and convenient snapshot of the current status of ENSO, and the likelihood of an ENSO event developing later in the year.
-The Tracker will assist people in preparing ahead of time for challenging climatic conditions—and help to protect the livelihoods of many Australians.
+The ENSO Outlook provides a simple and convenient snapshot of the current status of ENSO, and the likelihood of an ENSO event developing later in the year.
+It is another tool to assist people in preparing ahead of time for challenging climatic conditions—and help to protect the livelihoods of many Australians.